near/docs/docs/2.build/2.smart-contracts/quickstart.md

 ## Prerequisites

-Before starting, make sure to setup your development environment.
+Before starting, make sure to set up your development environment.

 <details>
 <summary>Working on Windows?</summary>

-  See our blog post [getting started on NEAR using Windows](/blog/getting-started-on-windows) for a step-by-step guide on how to setup WSL and your environment
+  See our blog post [getting started on NEAR using Windows](/blog/getting-started-on-windows) for a step-by-step guide on how to set up WSL and your environment

 </details>